AustralianAntarcticDataCentre/save_emails_to_files/README.md

-# Process CSV emails
+# Download emails

-Read CSV from emails that are retrieved with IMAP.
-Then create and populate database tables with rows from the CSV.
+Save emails from an IMAP server into local files.

 ## Requirements

 [PyYAML](http://pyyaml.org/) to load settings from a Yaml file.

-[cx_Oracle](http://cx-oracle.sourceforge.net/) to save data to an Oracle database.

 The `settings_example.py` and `settings_example.yaml` need to be copied and have the `_example` part removed.